LukeVonduwitch/LukeVonduwitch/README.md

 - 🔭 I’m currently working on Github projects and in my Portfolio.

-- 🌱 I’m currently learning Data Science, Azure,C++ and QT.
+- 🌱 I’m currently learning Data Science, Azure, C++ and QT.

 - 👯 I’m looking to collaborate on Projects, Studies and Research.